SirEthanator/Hyprland-Dots/README.md

 - [ ] New shell to replace Waybar, Rofi, and Swaync (using quickshell).

 - [ ] Installation script (May be finished eventually.
-I don't work on it much since it's boring tbh.)
+I don't work on it much since it's boring tbh).

-## More screenshots
+## Gallery

 ![Screenshot 1](/assets/Everforest1.png)
 ![Screenshot 2](/assets/Catppuccin1.png)